Lundalogik/LimeBootstrap/README.md

 <li data-field="name"></li> `
 ```

-Please note that accessing information on linked records will be slow, as the information must be fetched from the server and not the Inspector, i.e calling the company name from a person:
+Please note that accessing information on linked records will be slow, as the information must be fetched from the server and not the Inspector, i.e calling the company name from a person will be slow:

 ```html
 <li data-field="company.name"></li> `
 ```

-will be slow.
-Consider using an Information rendering app instead and provide the data required via XML.
+Consider using an Information rendering app instead and provide the data required via XML (refer to the app section).

 ### Data-visibility: Hiding or showing elements depending
 It is common that some elements only should be visible for certain users or when specific conditions apply.
 The Data-visibility is used as follows: